-The Winter Green Teacher program will run during the month of February.
+The Spring Green Teacher program will run during the months of May and June.

 Each year the Parent Council allocates funds to sponsor a visiting “Green Teacher” who provides curriculum-based environmental learning in the Hillside Garden behind our school.
 Last year, students and teachers enjoyed outdoor education about habitats, biodiversity and more!

 All JK/SK, Grade 2, 4 & 6 classes are outside exploring and learning in the Nature Garden with our Green Teacher!